jpcairesf/notes/0-inbox/backtracking.md

 +++
 date =2024-03-10T20:20:20-04:47
 +++
+# Backtracking
+Any time you have a problem that is solved by a series of decision, you might make a wrong decision.
+When you realize that you have to backtrack to a place where you made the decision and try something else.
+It's usually associated to recursion.

 # The Backtracking Blueprint
 Consider these 3 keys to achieve solutions when dealing with backtracking problems.
 Also consider sudoku as the example.